joaquinbejar/simple_collector_processor/README.md

-# simple_polygon_io
+# simple_collector_processor

-Get tickers info from Polygon.io REST API and inject to a database (MariaDB) thru Redis consumer
+Base collector to use in a simple collector-processor architecture.

 ## Polygon.io